Jump in US yields puts pressure on equity markets

 Oil edged higher as Saudi Arabia’s energy minister on Thursday said oil consumption remains healthy and blamed speculators for the recent drop in prices.
 Markets are increasingly of the view that Saudi Arabia will extend its unilateral 1 mb/d cut well into 1Q′24.

-Iron ore traded in Singapore closed above US$125 a tonne.
-The outlook for the steel-making material has improved as China continues to indicate it is moving to stabilise the real estate sector.Currency
+Iron ore traded in Singapore closed above $US125 a tonne.
+The outlook for the steel-making material has improved as China continues to indicate it is moving to stabilise the real estate sector.Futures

 European markets closed higher.
 London’s FTSE gained 0.73 per cent, Frankfurt added 0.81 per cent, and Paris closed 1.13 per cent higher.